 Using Evergage Integrations, you can synchronize customer information – collected and stored in other solutions – with Evergage so it can be used to deliver real-time personalized experiences across channels.
-External campaigns are one of the three types of integrations that can be configured in SETTINGS > Third Party Products.
+External campaigns are one of the three types of integrations that can be configured in Third Party.

 This article includes information on how to:

 Since it is likely you will have more than one third party integration, it is important to define the Campaign Match Configuration so Evergage can identify the external campaign from the selected third party product.
 Evergage looks at this rule first, which is based on either the event's landing page URL or referrer URL.